 Feed check valve:

-The fusible valve is used when the safety valve does not work and the boiler pressure exceeds the pressure limit then The steam generated from the boiler goes out of the boiler and prevents from bursting.
+The fusible valve is used when the safety valve does not work and the boiler pressure exceeds the pressure limit then The steam generated from the boiler goes out of the boiler and prevents it from bursting.

-The fuel is burnt and it converted into ashes and that ash comes into the ash pit.
+The fuel is burnt and converted into ashes and that ash comes into the ash pit.
 The ash pit collects the whole ashes after the solid fuel coal is burnt.

 The economizer is an external and mechanical component that is used to increase the efficiency of the boiler.

 The work of the economizer is to pre-heat the water by taking the residual heat which is flue gases.